xxdydx/Learny-LMS/README.md

 - <b>Course Templates: </b>Teachers can create 'templates' of courses and can create multiple course instances from the same template. 🚧
 - <b>Automated creation of OneNote Notebook: </b>Based on the organisation structure used, Learny can create a OneNote notebook for teachers for each course. 🚧
 - <b>Grade Tracker: </b> Teachers can easily monitor progression of their students. 🚧
+- <b>Payment Tracking:</b> An easy way for teachers to track if their students have paid their fees for the month.

 ## Screenshots